Fenix HM65R-T Headlamp Review

 headband cable

 The cable that pulls the band tighter is exposed.
-This isn’t a problem as long as everything is taught, but once the headband is off a head those cables can get out of line.
+This isn’t a problem as long as everything is taught, but once the headband is off a head, those cables can get out of line.
 Fortunately, they are fairly short, so this isn’t really an issue at all.
-But if there was a means to capture these cables, I think things would go more smoothly.
+But if there were a means to capture these cables, I think things would go more smoothly.

 headband cable